mljar/mercury/README.md

 - You can decide to show or hide your code.
 - Easily deploy to the server.

+Mercury is a perfect tool to share your Python notebooks with non-programmers.
+- You can turn your notebook into web app.
+Sharing is as easy as sending them the URL to your server.
+- You can add interactive input to your notebook by defining the YAML header.
+Your users can change the input and execute the notebook.
+- You can hide your code to not scare your (non-coding) collaborators.
+- Users can interact with notebook and save they results.
+- You can share notebook as a web app with multiple users - they dont ovewrite original notebook.

 ## Example

 #### Notebook with YAML config